-Fundamental research for the future development of high-temperature gasification and gas purification processes for the IGCC power plants with CO2 capture and storage and for the development of synthetic energy carriers.
+Fundamental research for the development of high temperature gasification and gas cleaning processes for IGCC power plants with CO2 capture and storage and for the production of synthetic energy carriers.

-The primary objective of the research project is to lay the necessary foundations for the long-term development of future, highly efficient high-temperature gasification processes with integrated hot gas purification and optional CO2 capture and storage for IGCC power plants and processes for the development of synthetic fuel.
+The primary objective of the research project is to lay the necessary foundations for the development of future high temperature gasification processes with integrated hot gas cleaning and optional CO2 capture and storage for IGCC power plants and for the production of synthetic energy carriers.

-HotVeGas is a research project under the auspices of the Institute for Energy Systems at the TU Munich, financed by BMWi, in the framework of COORETEC (CO2 Reduction Technology), as well as industrial partners.
+HotVeGas is a research project led by the Institute for Energy Systems at the TU Munich, financed by BMWi in the framework of COORETEC (CO2 Reduction Technology), as well as by industrial partners.

-The points of emphasis can be identified in the following categories:
+The main research focus can be divided in the following work packages:

-- Experimental examination of the gasification reactions under industrially relevant conditions at test facilities
+- Experimental investigation of gasification reactions under industrially relevant conditions in test facilities

-- Experimental examination of the ash and slag behaviors
+- Experimental investigation of ash and slagging behavior

-- Construction of a databank for the modeling of thermochemical and thermophysical properties of ash and slag under strongly reducing atmosphere
+- Development of a database for the modeling of thermochemical and thermophysical properties of ash and slag under strongly reducing atmospheres

-- Examination of ash reactions at highest temperature and while cooling down, as well as for hot gas purification
+- Examination of ash reactions at highest temperatures and during cooling, as well as of hot gas cleaning

 - Highest fuel flexibility